 The aim of the project is to engage different generations (for children, young people and older people) by working together on a creative arts project to help them understand each other’s perspectives.
 It aims to break down the barriers of communication between groups and to narrow the gap by encouraging groups of people to work

 The project aims to engage different generations by working together through creative arts.
 It is designed to atteract diverse ethnicities, share values and convey culture.
 WORKING TOGETHER WITH: Community centres, groups and young people, youth groups, schools, sheltered housing, 50+ groups, residential homes, coffee morning clubs etc. in the Abbey Ward in Derby.
 PROCESS:

 INCLUSIVE PROJECT INCLUSIVENESS: Artcore’s approach is firmly rooted in inclusivity and diversity.
 We have taken a step further to achieving our aims in accessibility with the support from Locality.
 This enabled us to provide a further platform for participants of all ages, abilities and backgrounds to come and work together.
 Some of the things we

 Artcore plays an important role in the community.
 Our services are accessible to people from diverse backgrounds and culture, and of all ages and abilities.
 We believe in the power of art to build relationships in the community and aid social cohesion.
-Engaging people from every strata of the society and developing a harmonious and cordial relationship amongst them through art and its
+Engaging people from every part of the society, developing a harmonious and cordial

 Katharina Fitz is a Nottingham based artist.
 She has recently taken part in a group show at Nottingham Contemporary called Aftermath.The Aftermath exhibition is an annual collaboration where students on the MFA course at Nottingham Trent University respond critically to the winter exhibition at Nottingham Contemporary.
 The show offers insights into the influence that exhibitions